dangeng/dangeng.github.io/blog_jekyll/_posts/2018-08-05-berkeley-piano.md

 layout: post
 title: Berkeley Public Piano
 author: Daniel Geng
-teaser: "The story of how we put a piano on Sproul Plaza"
+teaser: The story of how we put (multiple) pianos on the campus of UC Berkeley.
 ---

 ### A few updates (April 2020)